pyrocko/pyrocko/doc/source/overview.rst

 * :doc:`apps/jackseis/index`: a command-line tool for common waveform archive data manipulations

-To download the software or if you wish to contribute, please use the `Pyrocko project page on GitHub <https://github.com/pyrocko/pyrocko>`_.
-If you want to file a bug report or need help, please use the `GitHub issues page
+To download the software or if you wish to contribute, please use the `Pyrocko project page <https://git.pyrocko.org/pyrocko/pyrocko>`_.
+If you want to file a bug report or need help, please use the `Pyrocko Issues
-<https://github.com/pyrocko/pyrocko/issues>`_.
+<https://git.pyrocko.org/pyrocko/pyrocko/issues>`_.
 Chat with us and other Pyrocko
-users our `support forum <https://hive.pyrocko.org/>`_.
+users at our `support forum <https://hive.pyrocko.org/>`_.